 Key management and encryption services become more complex in the cloud.
 The services, techniques, and tools available to log and monitor cloud services typically vary across CSPs, further increasing complexity.
 There may also be emergent threats/risks in hybrid cloud implementations due to technology, policies, and implementation methods, which add complexity.
-This added complexity leads to an increased potential for security gaps in an organization's cloud and onpremises implementations.
+This added complexity leads to an increased potential for security gaps in an organization's cloud and on premises implementations.
+Cloud architecture practices and recommendations are often quite different than the in-house models.
+The increase in adoption of containers and corresponding orchestration in recent years further add complexity and new skill requirements for IT staff.